moles heading

 Mg(s) + 2HCl(aq)MgCl2(aq) + H2(g)

-reaction of magnesium and hydrochloric acid
+reaction of magnesium and hydrochloric acid to show the idea of limited reactant and a reactant in excess

-The reactant which is not in excess will be the one that will determine the maximum amount of product that can be obtained- it is called the limiting factor or limiting reactant e.g. Magnesium ribbon burns in air to form magnesium oxide, here the air is clearly in excess and the limiting factor is the amount of magnesium ribbon.
+Magnesium burning with a bright flash on a burning spoonThe reactant which is not in excess will be the one that will determine the maximum amount of product that can be obtained- it is called the limiting factor or limiting reactant, for example magnesium ribbon burns in air to form magnesium oxide as shown in the image opposite, here the air is clearly in excess and the limiting factor, that is the factor that will determine how much of the product is formed is obviously the amount of magnesium ribbon.
 It is the mass of magnesium that will determine the amount of magnesium oxide produced.

 To calculate the mass of magnesium oxide formed when a given mass of magnesium is burned simply use the method shown here.
 In the exam just make sure you identify which of the reactants is in excess as it is this one that will determine the maximum mass of product or yield of reaction.

-e.g. Calculate the maximum mass of magnesium oxide obtained by burning 10g of magnesium ribbon in air.
+Example 1: Calculate the maximum mass of magnesium oxide obtained by burning 10g of magnesium ribbon in air.

-step 1- You need to write a balanced symbolic equation for the reaction, more than likely you will be given one in the exam!
+Step 1- You need to write a balanced symbolic equation for the reaction, more than likely you will be given one in the exam!

 magnesium(s) + oxygen(g) magnesium oxide(s)

-2Mg(s) + O2(g)2MgO(s)
+2Mg(s) + O2(g) 2MgO(s)

 Ar of Mg=24 Ar of O=16